MindscapeHQ/raygun4node/README.md

 ### Offline caching

 Raygun can cache errors thrown by your Node application when it's running in 'offline' mode.
 By default the offline cache is disabled.
-Raygun4Node doesn't detect network state change, that is up to the application using the library to manage online/offline state changes.
+Raygun4Node does not detect nor manage network state for you.
+It is up to the application using the library's functionality to manage online/offline state changes.

 Raygun includes an on-disk cache provider out of the box, which requires write permissions to the folder you wish to use.
 You can also pass in your own cache storage.
 The default, on-disk cache provider will store crash reports as individual `.json` files in the specified directory.